nevillegrech/gigahorse-toolchain/README.md

 - Keep line lengths to a maximum of 79 characters
 - Do not leave trailing whitespace at the end of a line
 - Avoid `from _ import *` wherever possible
+- Use meaningful variable names.
+Single letters are OK iff the meaning is clear and unambiguous, e.g. `for l in lines`
+- Use inline comments to explain complicated sections of code

 ## Git/Trello Development Workflow